snehachoubey20/Tableau/README.md

 # Tableau
-To visualize the data using Tableau, creating a dashboard for Match statistics.
+To visualize the data using Tableau, creating a dashboards for different analyzations.